Mahmoudalziem/azima-larave-esl/README.md

 # Laravel ESL

-A Laravel package for connecting to and interacting with a FreeSWITCH ESL (Event Socket Library) server.
+A Laravel package for connecting to and interacting with a Azima ESL (Event Socket Library) server.

 ## Features

-- Easy configuration for FreeSWITCH ESL connection details.
+- Easy configuration for Azima ESL connection details.
-- Fluent API for sending commands to FreeSWITCH.
+- Fluent API for sending commands to Azima.
 - Handles connection and authentication automatically.
 - Provides a `Esl` facade for convenient access.
 - Includes a custom exception for robust error handling.